 Cabrillo National Monument: Situated on the Point Loma peninsula at the entrance to San Diego Bay, this site commemorates the first European exploration of the U.S. West Coast by Portuguese navigator Juan Rodriguez Cabrillo, who discovered San Diego Bay on September 28, 1542.
 Cabrillo National Monument is the third most visited national monument in the U.S. and includes the Old Point Loma Lighthouse.

 - Old Town San Diego State Historic Park: Located just north of downtown San Diego, this area marks the first European settlement on the West Coast.
 Be sure to visit Old Town Square, Casa de Estudillo, Plaza del Pasado and the Whaley House Museum SOHO, one of only two officially-designated haunted houses in California.
-Old Town is easily accessible from downtown by the San Diego Trolley's Blue Line.
-Guests can hop aboard the trolley at the Santa Fe Depot and get off at Old Town station.
+Old Town is easily accessible from downtown by the San Diego Trolley's Green Line, just hop aboard the trolley at the Santa Fe Depot and get off at Old Town station.

 - Presidio Park: On a hill overlooking Old Town, this site was the first Spanish presidio—a fortress structure that included the original Mission Basilica San Diego de Alcala.
 Founded in 1769, Mission San Diego de Alcala was the first in a chain of 21 missions built in California.
 Presidio Hill, known as the “Plymouth Rock of the West,” is the home of the Junipero Serra Museum, which contains thousands of artifacts unearthed from this historic site.

 - Mission San Diego de Alcala: The original mission was relocated to Mission Valley in 1774.
-There is a convenient Mission San Diego station on the San Diego Trolley's Blue Line.
-Guests can visit the mission’s original chapel, California’s first church, and the gardens of this national historic landmark.
+In addition to visiting the mission’s original chapel, California’s first church, save some time to stroll through the gardens of this national historic landmark.
+There is a convenient Mission San Diego station on the San Diego Trolley's Green Line.

 - Balboa Park: Located close to downtown—ten minutes by taxi from the airport or Cruise Ship Terminal—this urban park is the cultural heart of San Diego.
 It’s easy to spend an entire day discovering Balboa Park's many cultural delights.
 Encompassing 1,200 acres, Balboa Park is a magnificent cultural complex, often referred to as the “Smithsonian of the West".
 The Park is home to 85 cultural institutions, including 15 museums (ranging from anthropology to science, as well as classic and contemporary art), performing arts venues (such as the Tony Award®-winning Old Globe Theatre), art galleries, lush botanical gardens and the San Diego Zoo.
-Along the Prado walkway, visitors can view grand Spanish Colonial-revival style structures, originally built for the 1915-16 Panama-California Exposition.
+Between museum visits, stroll along the Prado walkway surrounded by the grand Spanish Colonial-revival style structures originally built for the 1915-16 Panama-California Exposition.

 - San Diego Zoo: Take a walk on the wild side at our world-famous zoo, a 100-acre tropical oasis located in the middle of Balboa Park.
-Home to 4,000 animals of 800 rare and exotic species, the Zoo is world-renowned for its bio-climatic exhibits and rare animals.
+Home to more than 3,500 animals of 650 rare and exotic species, the Zoo is world-renowned for its bio-climatic exhibits and rare animals.
 The Zoo is one of the few facilities in the United States that houses the popular giant pandas, a critically endangered species.
-Guests can take a guided bus tour for a great overview of the Zoo.
+For first-time visitors, starting off with a guided bus tour provides a great overview of the Zoo.

 - SeaWorld San Diego was the first SeaWorld park in the nation.
 The Park features six major animal shows, dozens of fascinating interactive exhibits containing marine life from around the globe and thrill rides like Journey to Atlantis and the Manta roller coaster.